ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

   would be ideal if those patches could become part of the GCC source tree.
 Here are some resources and patches that would need mainlining:
-  - **[Android](https://source.android.com/):** in the past there were some versions of GNAT that had support for Android.
+  - **[Android](https://source.android.com/):** in the past there were some versions of GNAT that had support for Android and there is still Android code in the GCC/GNAT source code.
+However, it has not been tested nor used in a long while and it seems to have fallen in disrepair.
 Some patches for Android support can be found in [this repository](https://github.com/search?q=repo%3Ajrmarino%2Fdraco%20path%3A%2F%5Emisc%5C%2Fflux13%5C%2F%2F%20android&type=code).
 Nontheless, Ada also supports Android with WASM, [see this demo](https://blog.adacore.com/android-application-with-ada-and-webassembly).